 - Foxes can be found in almost every kind of habitat.
 They also show an ability to adapt to the presence of humans.

-- The Fennec fox is the smallest fox seen amongst all the species.
+- The Fennec fox is the smallest fox among all the species.
 This tiny animal weighs a mere 3.5 pounds.

 - Foxes are the only type of canines who can retract their claws like cats do.
 They also have vertical pupils that resemble those of cats, rather than the rounded pupils seen in dogs.